imics-lab/biocoder-edge/README.md

 -   **Resilient Data Upload:** A background process reliably uploads data to a remote server using SFTP and records metadata in a PostgreSQL database, automatically retrying on network failure.
 -   **Modular Architecture:** The system is built with three independent processes that communicate safely, ensuring stability and responsiveness.

+## Live View Feature (Optional)

+The system includes an optional, on-demand live viewing feature.
+To use it, you must first set `enabled: true` in the `live_view` section of your `config.yaml`.

+The main `biocoder-edge` application must be running for this feature to work.

+### Local Viewing (On the Jetson Desktop)

+This is useful for direct debugging.
+It reads the camera feed from the RAM disk.

+1. Start the main application in one terminal: `python main.py`
+2. Open a second terminal and run:
+    ```sh
+    python scripts/view_live_local.py
+    ```
+    A window will appear showing the live feed.
+Press 'q' to close it.

+### Remote Viewing (Over the Network)

+This runs a web server that streams the feed, allowing you to view it from a web browser on another computer.

+1. Start the main application in one terminal: `python main.py`
+2. Open a second terminal and run the stream server:
+    ```sh
+    python scripts/stream_server.py
+    ```
+3. On any computer on the same network, open a web browser and navigate to `http://<JETSON_IP_ADDRESS>:8080`.
+For remote access from outside the local network, see documentation on setting up a VPN or a reverse SSH tunnel.

 ## System Architecture

 The application operates as a pipeline of three independent modules communicating through a data queue and the local filesystem.